LukasRinder/bayesian-neural-networks/README.md

 - Dropout as a Bayesian Approximation [3]
 - Concrete Dropout [4]

-Touati et al. [5] describe how to augment DQNs with multiplicative normalizing flows for an efficient exploration-exploitation strategy.
+Touati et al. [5] describe how to augment DQNs with multiplicative normalizing flows for a efficient exploration-exploitation strategy.

 The repository is structured in the following way: